intel/llvm/sycl/doc/developer/ABIPolicyGuide.md

 The release version of the DPC++ runtime library follows [Semantic Versioning](https://semver.org/) scheme: `MAJOR.MINOR.PATCH`. `MAJOR` version indicates breaking change.
 Version `X` is backwards incompatible with version `X-1`. `MINOR` indicates a non-breaking change.
-We only bump each of them once per development cycles between releases.
-Immediately after the release branch has been brached off, the `MINOR` version is incremented.
-If an ABI-breaking change is introduced then it should be accompanied with the bump of a `MAJOR` version in the same PR (unless it had been bumped before in this development cycle).
+We bump the versions immediately after the previous release had been branched off.
+As such, if next release is allowed/expected to be ABI-breaking we bump `MAJOR` and drop `MINOR` to zero otherwise increment `MINOR` in the beginning of the development cycles.

 ## `__SYCL_EXPORT` Macro